aredn/documentation/arednHow-toGuides/firmware_tips.rst

 Try to Sideload Firmware
   The **Sideload Firmware** option is described in the *Node Admin* guide.
 This involves using a file copy utility on your computer to copy the firmware file to a specific directory and filename on your node.
 Once the new firmware file is available on the node, you can click the *Update* button to start the install process.

+  .. attention:: If you try to initiate a firmware install from your node's command line, do not use the legacy OpenWRT ``sysupgrade`` utility.
+That no longer accomplishes all of the correct steps to flash an AREDN® node.
+Instead you must use ``/usr/local/bin/aredn_sysupgrade`` to install a local firmware image from your node's command line.

 Tips for Downgrading Firmware
 -----------------------------

 Downgrading AREDN® firmware is typically accomplished using the same procedure as for uploading firmware to your node.
 You are simply uploading a previous version of the firmware rather than the latest version.

-.. attention:: If you are downgrading firmware on a node which previously used a different target architecture (``ar71xx`` vs. ``ath79``) or which previously ran a Babel-only firmware but you want to run OLSR+Babel firmware, you will need to do a fresh *First Install* using the appropriate firmware for that device.
+If you are downgrading firmware on a node which previously used a different target architecture (``ar71xx`` vs. ``ath79``) or which previously ran a Babel-only firmware but you want to run OLSR+Babel firmware, you will need to do a fresh *First Install* using the appropriate firmware for that device.

 Use the `AREDN® Firmware Selector <http://downloads.arednmesh.org/afs/www/>`_ to download the previous release's install files.
 For example, if your Ubiquiti Rocket M5 XW is currently running version ``3.23.4.0``, then download the files required for release ``3.22.12.0`` (as shown below).